-Whether wearing your diamond necklace to a party, taking your laptop to work or using your camera at a family event, there will be times you take these valuable belongings away from home.
+Whether wearing your diamond necklace to a gathering, taking your laptop to work or using your camera at a family event, there will be times you take these valuable belongings away from home.

 So, once they are out your door, are they still covered?

 What is portable contents insurance?

 Portable contents insurance, also known as personal effects insurance, can provide a level of financial cover for personal items that regularly leave your address with you such as handbags, laptops, musical instruments, sporting equipment, or items on you such as spectacles, jewellery or clothing.

 Where is this insurance available?

 This cover may be included under your home and contents insurance, or available to add to your existing policy at an extra cost.
 Some insurers may also offer portable contents insurance as a separate product.
 Separate portable contents cover may be considered by those who need extra cover on particular items, or who do not have an existing contents or combined home and contents policy that includes portable contents cover.